MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/exchange-online-powershell-v2.md

 ## Install the Exchange Online PowerShell V2 module

-You can download the V2 module from the PowerShell gallery [here](https://www.powershellgallery.com/packages/ExchangeOnlineManagement/).
+You can download the EXO V2 module from the PowerShell gallery [here](https://www.powershellgallery.com/packages/ExchangeOnlineManagement/).

 ### What do you need to know before you begin?